10 Effects of Narcissistic Parents and How to Deal

 8. Confront them

-As hard as it may be, talking to your parent and telling them the problem is very important.
-This ensures acknowledgment of the issue; they might also want to change their behavior and be better.
+As hard as it may be, talking to your parent and telling them the problem is critical.
+This ensures acknowledgment of the issue; they might want to change their behavior and improve.

 9. Understand the effects